 |Shared By:||Obi on Jul 9, 2007 · Updates|

-|Admins:||Colin Parker, M. Morley, Adam Stackhouse, Salamanizer suchoski, Justin Johnsen, Vicki Schwantes|
+|Admins:||Colin Parker, Mike Morley, Adam Stackhouse, Salamanizer Ski, Justin Johnsen, Vicki Schwantes|

 The Tramway - so named due to most climbers using the Palm Springs Aerial Tramway to reach this bouldering area.
 The granite boulders here are scattered not too far from the Tramway station near the peak of Mt San Jacinto.
-The climbing style can be best described as "steep".
+The climbing style can be best described as steep and featured.

 The following is from the Aerial Tramway website:

 - Traveling eastbound on Interstate 10 exit Highway 111 to Palm Springs, travel 8 miles to the first signal and turn right at Tramway Road.
 The Valley Station is located approximately 4 miles up Tramway Road.